kuboktaeder/mockbot/README.md

 * Create a twitter.cfg with your API keys (just copy sample_twitter.cfg)
 * Create a victims.txt with the users you want to piss off (just copy sample_victims.txt)
 * Provide a mock.jpg which will be included in every tweet.
+* Provide a mock.png to mock tweetet images by others :^)